Arlanthir/notes/CardMagic.md

 ## Back to the Future

-Based on Back to The Future (Roberto Giobbi - Card College Light, based on a trick by Al Leech) and [Decisions by MLT Magic Tricks](https://www.youtube.com/watch?v=hXrmygSTowo).
+Based on Back to The Future (Roberto Giobbi - Card College Light, based on *The spectator does a trick* by Al Leech) and [Decisions by MLT Magic Tricks](https://www.youtube.com/watch?v=hXrmygSTowo).

 1. Ask the spectator to shuffle.
 2. Say that sometimes predictions are not supernatural powers.
 Sometimes they are just visions from the future.
 One needs only to transport themselves into the future, see the result of our present actions and come back with that knowledge.
 Close your eyes for a moment.
 Open them a few seconds later and say that you have seen exactly the outcome of the next few minutes.